This job search feature is for Premium Users.

 Most radiation therapists work full time.
 Radiation therapists keep a regular work schedule because radiation therapy procedures are usually planned in advance.

-Employment of radiation therapists is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
-Demand for radiation therapists may stem from the aging population and advances in radiation therapies.
+Employment of radiation therapists is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.

 How to Become a Radiation Therapist